 There are 2 types: self-hosted and SaaS ecommerce platforms.

 Each website must have its own web hosting (the place where your files are stored) and domain name, e.g. grinteq.com.

-With a hosted solution (SaaS) your ecommerce provider handles server maintenance, updates, etc., so your hosting costs are already included in your software price.
+With a hosted solution (SaaS) your ecommerce developer handles server maintenance, updates, etc., so your hosting costs are already included in your software price.
 Shopify, BigCommerce, Salesforce Commerce Cloud are examples of SaaS solutions.

 Alternatively, you could choose a self-hosted solution and handle the setup and management of your own servers or find a hosting partner.
 You’ll have to buy an SSL certificate (HTTPS) for securing data transfer between a user’s browser and the website if it isn't included by your provider by default.

 For instance, Magento and WooCommerce are examples of self-hosted platforms, meaning you won’t be dependent on any centralized service and are free to choose your hosting service.
 This enables extreme mobility when your customers increase.